Can1Cyp2/BandWebsite-Shinedown/README.md

 # BandWebsite-Shinedown
-This was the first ever website I made in grade 10, completely with HTML.
-I learned about HTML, website formatting among many other things.
+This was the first website I made in grade 10, completely with HTML.
+I learned about HTML and website formatting, among many other things.